 130 Acres Over 15 Years.

-The 130-acre parcel known today as Lake Lorraine was originally five different parcels of land that Warren Friessen acquired over 15 years.
+The 130-acre development known today as Lake Lorraine was originally five different parcels of land that Warren Friessen acquired over 15 years.
 The first piece of land purchased in the 1970s was 55 acres in the center of the current parcel.
 These 55 acres were used as a source of gravel for Interstate 29.
 The next purchase was 40 acres along Marion Road.
 Warren then bought the homestead, followed by 3 acres to the west.
 Finally, in 1989 Warren purchased the 36 acres adjacent to I-29, finishing off the Lake Lorraine space.

 A Westside Treasure.

 Warren Friessen, owner of Friessen Construction Company, was always searching for base materials for new westside construction projects.
 This property was very close to all the development happening in and around The Empire Mall area.
 The excavated sand was used for many commercial projects in western Sioux Falls, including: Target, Empire East, Billion Automotive on 41st Street, Shopko, Red Lobster and Sioux Falls Ford (which has now moved north of the Lake Lorraine development).
 The remaining gravel from this site was used to re-construct Marion Road from a rural two-lane section of road to a three-lane highway in 1987.
 In 2006, Friessen Development improved Jeannie Drive in conjunction with the development of the Lowe’s site.
 Today, the street is named Lake Shore Boulevard.

 The Lake Becomes Reality.

 Moving Toward Something Bigger.

 The concept of a lake in the city of Sioux Falls was always an idea, but how to efficiently utilize the land surrounding the lake experienced several concepts.
 The first concept was a gated community with lake-front homes.
-The second idea was designed in early 2000s for a high-rise condo/ multiple house development.
-During this time, Friessen Development, Inc. started marketing the idea of Lake Lorraine and designing buildings, but when the 2008 recession hit, the company postponed the project yet again on the development of the 130-acre parcel.
+The second idea was designed in early 2000s for a high-rise condo/multiple house development.
+During this time, Friessen Development, Inc. started marketing the idea of Lake Lorraine and designing buildings.
+When the 2008 recession hit, the company postponed the project yet again on the development of the 130-acre parcel.

 Friessen Development Partners with VanBuskirk Companies.